-The Council will undertake measures to make safe any unacceptable obstruction to passage along roads or pavements caused by the growth of a council owned trees, maintaining a height clearance of 5.5m over roads and 2.5m above pavements, where feasible.
+The Council will, where possible, undertake measures to make safe any unacceptable obstruction to passage along roads or pavements caused by the growth of a council owned trees, maintaining a height clearance of 5.5m over roads and 2.5m above pavements.

-Sections of road or pavement which are obstructed by council owned trees and require cutting back of branches / crown raising will be identified and work programmed.
+Sections of road or pavement which are / or are likely to require periodic cutting back of Council owned trees to require a one off / periodic cutting back of branches / crown raising will be identified and work programmed.
 Where possible, complete sections of a road will be dealt with at the same time as scheduled tree safety works.